-When you scan a product’s barcode and record a new order, shipment or sale, the balance sheet in QuickBooks is automatically updated and an invoice, packing slip and other document is created.
+When you scan a product’s barcode and record a new purchase order, shipment, or sale, the balance sheet in QuickBooks is automatically updated and an invoice, packing slip, and other document are created.
 This saves a lot of time that would otherwise have to be spent making sure all of these tasks get done.
 You can track what information was added by which users to ensure accountability and accuracy.
 In addition, you can schedule regular updates to be sent to QuickBooks from your inventory management software so that they will be able to work in conjunction instead of getting out of sync.GET MORE DONE

-Armed with a QuickBooks scanner, a warehouse manager and his team of warehouse workers can get more done in a shorter amount of time than he ever could by hand.
-For example, he can simply scan a barcode to check on the amount of a certain product that is currently in stock.
-If it’s getting low, he can instantly place an order for new products to replace the ones that have been sold.
+Armed with a QuickBooks scanner, a warehouse manager and his team of warehouse workers can get more done in a shorter amount of time than they ever could by hand.
+For example, they can simply scan a barcode to check on the amount of a certain product that is currently in stock.
+If it is getting low, they can instantly place an order for new products to replace the ones that have been sold.
 QuickBooks is notified of the order and it works its financial magic to get the process started and make sure that everything is recorded properly.SET AUTOMATIC REORDER POINTS

 To make his job easier, a warehouse manager can set up automatic reorder points on every item in the warehouse.
-This makes it so that when a product count falls below a certain level, an order is automatically generated and exported to QuickBooks.
-In this case, the warehouse manager uses a QuickBooks scanner once to set up the reorder point and then lets it run on its own after that.
-It’s a good idea to revisit these reorder points to make sure they’re still working properly.
+This makes it so that when a product count falls below a certain level, a purchase order is automatically generated and exported to QuickBooks.
+In this case, the warehouse manager uses a QuickBooks scanner once to set up the reorder point for the appropriate item and then lets it run on its own after that.
+It is a good idea to revisit these reorder points from time to time to make sure they are still working properly.
 As long as the company isn’t suffering from shortages or overstocks, it shouldn’t be a problem.

 Start using QuickBooks scanners in your business.
-Sign up for a free inventory software demo of Fishbowl Inventory, the No. 1 inventory management software for QuickBooks users.
+Sign up for a free inventory software demo of Fishbowl, the No. 1 inventory management software for QuickBooks users.